9 Best Campgrounds in Joshua Tree National Park & Camping Details

 White Tank is on the east side of the park, on the road that runs between the North Entrance Station and Cottonwood.

-The boulder strewn landscape here provides an awesome setting for a campground, with plenty of privacy, areas to scramble around the rocks, and a few Joshua trees for added atmosphere.
+The boulder-strewn landscape here provides an awesome setting for a campground, with plenty of privacy, areas to scramble around the rocks, and a few Joshua trees for added atmosphere.
 The campground is located away from most light and is considered one of the darkest places in the park, making it an ideal spot for seeing the stars in the night sky.

 With only 15 well-spaced sites and plenty of surrounding rocks for privacy, this is a great option for campers looking for a quiet experience.
 Generators are not allowed, and RVs must be less than 25 feet.